 US/ICOMOS does not assume civil or financial responsibility for interns beyond the stipend amount and is not liable for any additional expense.
 Before leaving their own countries, participants must obtain private health insurance that will cover them during their entire stay.
-US/ICOMOS provides limited, supplementary insurance for travel, only.
+US/ICOMOS provides limited, supplementary insurance.
 Interns are advised also to obtain an international driver’s license before leaving home.

 Graduate students and young professionals (within 1-3 years of university graduation), fluent in English, are eligible to apply.
-No spouses or families can be accommodated.
+No spouses or families will be accommodated.

-The selection process for the US/ICOMOS International Exchange Program is highly competitive; approximately one in five applications is successful.
+The selection process for the US/ICOMOS International Exchange Program is highly competitive; approximately one in fifteen applications is successful.

 How to Apply

 - Information about you, your educational background, your experience, and internship preferences;

-- A 500-word essay in English describing the reasons for wanting to participate in the program and how completion of an internship overseas will contribute to the applicant’s career;
+- A 500-word essay in English describing the reasons you want to participate in the program and how completion of an internship overseas will contribute to your career;

 - A curriculum vitae; and

-Please note the file size and file type restrictions on the form.
+Please note: there are specific file size and file type restrictions on the form.

 Letters of Recommendation

-Additionally, two letters of recommendation from professors or employers attesting to your professional competency and suitability to represent your country.
-Recommendations should be confidential and must be emailed to the IEP Committee separate from the application form.
+Additionally, two Letters of Recommendation from professors or employers attesting to the applicant’s professional competency and suitability to represent their country.
+Recommendations should be confidential and emailed directly to the Chair of the IEP Committee (directions are included on the application form).

 For overseas applicants: US/ICOMOS cannot require membership in your national committee and / or in ICOMOS international, however it is very strongly suggested.
 All other conditions being equal, an applicant who is a member of their national committee will be considered more favorably than one who is not.

 Applicants will be considered for all positions for which they are qualified.
-Note that applicants apply to the program, not a specific country or internship.
-Also note that, in some instances, well-qualified applicants may not be selected if no matching placement opportunity is available.
+Applicants apply to the program, not a specific country or internship.